darealfoxwire121/CV-Roblox/README.md

 ### What has been done so far? ###

-I am still busy with the main foundation of the software.
+I am done with the main foundation of the software.
-From there I will be able to upgrade it and add more features.
+Now I will be upgrading it and add more features.
 I will also try to remember to update this Readme so that people that are interested can track my progress.
 Fun

+What's completed:

+-[x] Screen Capture
+-[x] Line Detection

 ### How to install and why Python? ###